nikrich/CaraRustWebsite/content/posts/english-made-simple.md

 In this absurd comedy, misfits Jake and James, entertain themselves at a pretentious party.
 'English Made Simple' explores the complexities of defining yourself as an outcast.
 \
 \
-Director & Editor: Cara Rust
+Directed & Edited by
 \
-Screenplay: Cara Rust based on the play by David Ives
+Cara Rust
 \
-Production Sound Mixer: Jannik Richter
 \
+Screenplay by
 \
-CAST
+Cara Rust based on the play by David Ives
+\
+\
+Production Sound Mix by
+\
+Jannik Richter
+\
+\
+With
 \
 Milan Struwig - Jack
 \